sigasi/sigasi_insights/content/opinion/emacs/emacs-code-coloring-outdated.md

 code coloring right.
 Signals end in `_s`, datatypes end in `_t`.
 This is a workaround.
 It works fine in the controlled environment of your own code.
-But it fails miserably when you have to inspect or reuse somebody else’s code.
+But it fails miserably when you have to inspect or reuse somebody else's code.

 ![Emacs VHDL mode Mimics Semantic Highliging](/img/opinion/emacs/emacs_highlight.png)